publiclab/plots2/doc/LOGIN_SYSTEMS.md

 Add the app_id and app_secret in the Jenkins and containers/docker*.yml files in the production.
 They are accessed by ENV["OAUTH_GITHUB_APP_KEY"], ENV["OAUTH_GITHUB_APP_SECRET"] etc inside the (config/initializers/omniauth.rb)[https://github.com/publiclab/plots2/blob/master/config/initializers/omniauth.rb]

+## How to setup login on various locations?

+For better UI on the website, we recently created login and signup modals.
+The corresponding code is present here https://github.com/publiclab/plots2/blob/master/app/views/layouts/_header.html.erb#L176-L266.

+The `/login` and `/signup` pages still exist as some particular features require the pages.

+A custom Javascript class named as `requireLogin` is active and it can be inserted in anywhere for asking the user to log in first to use that particular function.
+For example, it can be implemented in a button with the button class as `btn btn-default requireLogin`.

 ## Variables used